I Think of You, Fondly

 as each line was written.

-That day we walked in the old city
+That day we walked the old city

-held within the hug of narrow streets
+held within its hug of narrow streets

-each winding bringing a new horizon.
+each turn bringing a new horizon.

-It’s a wonder how far
+It’s a wonder how far we travelled

-getting lost in the years
+in the years

-of those winding streets given
+of those winding streets;

-your early riser penchant
+your early-riser penchant

 for productivity; making

-honey-do lists ignored-
+honey-do lists ignored---

-me, usefully idle
+me, usefully idle, I joked

 on the patio content

-to imagine its denizens
+imagining its backyard denizens

 courtiers of the sun’s kingdom,